xdeama/personal-site-hugo/hugo/content/en/consulting/projects/outage-planning-coordination-platform.md

 - Requirements analysis,
 - Solution architecture design,
-- Conception of data interfaces,
+- Design of data interfaces,
 - And UI/UX design.

 As the project team grew, I handed over these respective areas to dedicated project members and focused on back-end development and DevOps.